apsamuel/home-api/README.md

 ## TODOs

-[ ] - allow fields to be nullable so they won't be shown when rendered
+[ ] - allow fields to be nullable so they won't be shown when rendered [ ] - allow date fields to `end` with false, indicating a position or education is continuing/current

 ## Data Schemas